-A 529 education savings plan.
-A little-known fact: These savings plans are not just for college-bound teens.
-A 529 education savings plan can be started to support your own continuing education goals too.
-In fact, if there's money left over from the 529 you created for a child or grandchild who has now graduated, you can change the beneficiary to yourself.
+A 529 account.
+A little-known fact: 529 accounts aren’t just for college-bound teens.
+A 529 account can be started to support your own continuing education goals too.
+In fact, if there's money left over from the 529 account you created for a child or grandchild who has now graduated, you can change the beneficiary to yourself.

-Starting a 529 savings plan for yourself may not make sense if you're planning to enroll in school in the next year or so.
+Starting a 529 account for yourself may not make sense if you're planning to enroll in school in the next year or so.
 But for those with, say, five years of lead time, it may be worth considering.
 "The main advantage is that any money you contribute can compound tax-free," Polimeni says.
-"And, assuming you use it to pay for tuition or other eligible expenses, your withdrawals are tax-free as well."1
+"And, assuming you use it to pay for tuition or other eligible expenses, your withdrawals are tax-free as well."
+1

 Leverage your investments.
 You could liquidate some of your investments to cover your tuition.
 But doing so risks putting a dent in your investment strategy.
 There is an alternative offered by some financial institutions—a secured line of credit.
-Here's how it works: Your investments can be used as collateral to establish a flexible line of credit.
-Such an account provides access to money as you need it, often without application or maintenance fees.
+Here's how it works: Similar to the way you use the equity in your home as collateral when you take out a home equity line of credit, your investments are used as collateral to establish a flexible line of credit.
+Such accounts provide access to money as you need it, often without application or maintenance fees.
 Lines of credit that leverage your investments as collateral do entail risks, Polimeni says.
 But this strategy can allow you to maintain your current investment strategy without disruptions.